-County Sheriffs
+Sheriffs

-Sheriffs are the chief law enforcement officers in their counties, charged with enforcing laws, managing county corrections facilities and assisting with court operations.
-In addition to ensuring laws within their counties are being adhered to, they also determine how officers should enforce these laws, making sheriffs significant influencers in their local justice systems.
-Sheriffs also play a key role in shaping how law enforcement is viewed and trusted by the community, as they are responsible for holding their officers accountable.
+Sheriffs have varying degrees of authority, dependent upon the area in which they serve.
+Some are charged with enforcing laws, managing county corrections facilities and assisting with court operations, while others are not.
+Regardless of their function, most play a key role in shaping how law enforcement is viewed and trusted by the community, as they are responsible for holding their officers accountable.
 Sheriffs are elected in most states, making them the only elected members of local law enforcement.